Wilberforce Road

 Wilberforce Road is a street in the western outskirts of Cambridge, England, which runs north–south for 550 metres, connecting Madingley Road with Adams Road, which runs eastwards to Grange Road.
 The road was built in 1933, although several of its buildings date from earlier in the 20th century.
-It was named for William Wilberforce, the anti-slavery campaigner.
+It was named after William Wilberforce, the anti-slavery campaigner.
 Wilberforce Road falls within the conservation area of West Cambridge.
 As of 2022, the usage is a mix of private housing and buildings and sports facilities associated with the university and colleges, including the Centre for Mathematical Sciences.
 There are two listed buildings, Emmanuel College's sports pavilion (1910) and the Modernist-style number 9 (1936–37).

 History

 A drift existed on the route, which connected St John's Grange Farm to Madingley Road, and a handful of agricultural cottages (dating from 1905) and bungalows (1926) pre-date the road construction.
 The local historian Philomena Guillebaud notes that the bungalows are the only working-class housing to be built on land belonging to St John's College in west Cambridge, other than those housing the college's own agricultural workers.
 St John's College sold 10 acre of land now lying on the west of the road to Emmanuel College in 1907 for sports grounds, and a sports pavilion and adjoining groundsman's house and stable were constructed in 1910 for Emmanuel.

 Wilberforce Road was constructed in 1933 by the borough council, funded by St John's College, which owned the land and wished to develop it, with contribution from Emmanuel College.
-It was named for William Wilberforce, a student at John's, to mark the centenary of the abolition of slavery across the British Empire.
+It was named after William Wilberforce, a student at John's, to mark the centenary of the abolition of slavery across the British Empire.
 It is connected to Grange Road, which runs broadly parallel to the east, by Clarkson Road, built at the same time, and Adams Road (1898).
 St John's College leased building plots of 0.5 acre for 99 years on both Wilberforce and Clarkson Roads, with 17 plots having been taken up on the two streets by 1939.

 After the Second World War, a row of maisonettes was built at the northern end, on the west side, and a larger private residential development occurred at the southern end on the east side, also on Adams Road.
 In 1989, the university tried to build an athletics centre on a 20 acre site off the road's southern end, but failed to gain planning permission; the plans were reduced to a pavilion and running track, which was started in 1993.
 Plans were initiated in 1997 to move the university's mathematical departments to a site off Wilberforce and Clarkson Roads, adjacent to the existing Isaac Newton Institute.
 The original plans for three-storey buildings met with opposition from residents, and a new plans for partially underground buildings were substituted.
 Construction commenced in 1998, and the Centre for Mathematical Sciences was completed in around 2002.